-Summary of Sanctions
+Sanctions

-Name of sanction When Where How long Example Activity Staffing Supervision Tuesday and Thursday 1.15pm Henry Holland 45mins Breaking school rules e.g. chewing gum, shirts untucked, lack of homework/equipment School work, catch up if needed Deputy heads of house Detention Tuesday 4.15pm Henry Holland 45mins Persistent breaches of school rules e.g. unkindness and rudeness, foul language, punctuality (5Ls in a half term), failure to follow instructions, misuse of mobile phones Reflection tasks or academic study (if appropriate) HODs and TICs Senior pastoral staff detention Friday 4.15pm Henry Holland 1hr Significant breach of school rules e.g. systematic bullying, inappropriate language (e.g. sexist, racist, homophobic) towards staff and pupils, damage to property/vandalism Reflection and/or extension tasks HOH, HOY12 and HOSF Saturday detention Specific dates 9am-12 Various 3hrs Sustained or extreme breach of school rules e.g. inappropriate behaviour, truancy (or) an accumulation of 4hrs+ of sanctions Community service or other activity to be arranged by SMT SMT Suspension (internal + external) As required Outside DHP office or off site 1-3 days Vaping, sustained and/or dangerous behaviour, theft Reflection task Deputy Head (Pastoral)
+Name of sanction When Where How long Examples Activity Staffing Supervision Tuesday and Thursday lunchtime Albany and Charlotte 45mins Breaking school rules e.g. persistent or significant breach of dress code, lack of homework and/or proper equipment despite warnings School work, catch up if needed DHOH Community service Wednesday 1.15pm Mansion reception 30mins For low level damage to property and/or lack of respect shown to the school buildings and grounds Site service E&F team Detention Tuesday 4.15pm Drawing Room 45mins Persistent breaches of school rules e.g. unkindness and rudeness, foul language, poor punctuality, failure to follow instructions, misuse of mobile phones Reflection tasks or academic study (if appropriate) HODs and TICs Senior pastoral staff detention Wednesday 4.15pm Drawing Room 1hr Significant breach of school rules e.g. bullying, inappropriate language (e.g. sexist, racist, homophobic) towards staff and pupils, damage to property/vandalism Reflection and/or extension tasks HOH, HOY12 and HOSF Saturday detention Specific dates 9am-12pm Various 3hrs Sustained or extreme breach of school rules e.g. inappropriate behaviour, truancy (or) an accumulation of 4hrs+ of sanctions School work and wider reading SMT Suspension As required DHP office or off site 1-3 days Vaping, sustained and/or dangerous behaviour, theft Reflection task and/or discussion Deputy Head (Pastoral)

-N.B.
-1 Sanctions can only be issued by the 'level' of staff that supervise it.
+Sanctions can only be issued by the 'level' of staff that supervise it.
 Supervisions can be issued by any member of staff, including support staff.

-N.B.
-2 Ad hoc sanctions such as being prevented from accessing tuck and/or using the triangle can be used by the pastoral team at their discretion, usually in consultation with the Head of Middle School or Deputy Head (Pastoral).
+Ad hoc sanctions such as being prevented from accessing tuck and/or using the triangle can be used by the pastoral team at their discretion, usually in consultation with the head of middle school or deputy head (pastoral).